nurmoohamedi/computerShopOnSpring/README.md

-# Course Project Topic - Travel Agency
+# Course Project Topic - Computer Shop / TechStore

 <kbd>GitHub</kbd>
 [GitHub](https://github.com/nurmoohamedi/travelServiceOnSpring)
 - - - -

 ## Description

-This project is aimed to creating service for Travelling purposes.
+This Computer Store project is aimed to creating service for selling and helping purposes.

-Project's idea is make simple and effective website and to act as an agent, selling travel products and services on behalf of a supplier.

-**Functionalities:**
+The idea of the project is to create a simple and efficient website to help customers assemble the best, powerful and high-quality, latest-model computers.

+###Functionalities:

 * Provide information and expertise
 * Recommend destinations, products and services best suited to the needs of the client
 * Establish good relationship with clients and vendors.

-**There’s  two roles:**
-* User
-    * book airline tickets
+###There’s three types of users/roles:
-    * book a tour
+* Client
-    * deliver airline tickets
+    * purchase
+    * make an order
-    * pay travel agent
+    * consultation

 * Admin
   * Site management
   * Technical suport
   * Manage site content

+* Dealer
+  * manage data
+  * accept orders

-Endpoints of user:
+### Endpoints of user:

 * User can create account if he is new in this site;
 * User can update informations and manage;